-- All applicants to the Associate of Science in Nursing, the Associate of Science Degree in Emergency Medical Services, and the Bachelor of Science Degree in Nursing programs will be required to pass the SmarterMeasure Learning Readiness Indicator with a minimum score of 70% in Technical Competency, 70% in Life Factors, and 60% in Technical Knowledge. - The SmarterMeasure Learning Readiness Indicator is a web-based assessment which measures a learner's readiness for succeeding in an online and/or technology rich learning program based on non-cognitive indicators of success. - SmarterMeasure indicates the degree to which an individual student possesses attributes, skills, and knowledge that contribute to success in learning. - If the prospective student does not achieve the minimum score for the first time, they must wait a minimum of 72 hours after the first testing date before taking the test for a second time.
+- All applicants to the Associate of Science in Nursing and the Associate of Science Degree in Emergency Medical Services programs will be required to pass the SmarterMeasure Learning Readiness Indicator with a minimum score of 70% in Technical Competency, 70% in Life Factors, and 60% in Technical Knowledge. - The SmarterMeasure Learning Readiness Indicator is a web-based assessment that measures a learner's readiness for succeeding in an online and/or technology-rich learning program based on non-cognitive indicators of success. - SmarterMeasure indicates the degree to which an individual student possesses attributes, skills, and knowledge that contribute to success in learning. - If the prospective student does not achieve the minimum score for the first time, they must wait a minimum of 72 hours after the first testing date before taking the test for a second time.
 If a student is unsuccessful on the second attempt, they must wait 90 days before they are eligible to test again.